jung-eugene/finai/README.md

 ### <a name="introduction">🌱 Introduction</a>

 Welcome to FinAI, your AI-powered personal finance advisor.
 FinAI leverages the latest advancements in AI and web technologies to provide personalized financial insights, helping users manage their income, expenses, and budgets effectively.
-Built with Next.js and TypeScript, FinAI integrates the OpenAI API to deliver real-time, tailored financial advice, making it easier than ever to stay on top of your finances.
+Built with Next.js and TypeScript, FinAI integrates the OpenAI API to deliver real-time, customized financial advice, making it easier than ever to stay on top of your finances.

 ---